1987–88 Toronto Maple Leafs season

 The 1987–88 Toronto Maple Leafs season saw the Maple Leafs finish in fourth place in the Norris Division with a record of 21 wins, 49 losses, and 10 ties for 52 points.
-Despite posting the second-worst record in the league, they qualified for the Stanley Cup playoffs on the last day of the season in part due to playing in an extremely weak Norris Division; the division champion Detroit Red Wings were the only team in the division with a winning record.
+Despite posting the second-worst record in the league, they qualified for the Stanley Cup playoffs for the third year in a row on the last day of the season, in part due to playing in an extremely weak Norris Division; the division champion Detroit Red Wings were the only team in the division with a winning record.
 Their .325 winning percentage is the third-worst in franchise history and one of the lowest ever for a playoff qualifier (Across all major North American sports leagues).
 For an NHL team, their .325 percentage is the worst mark to qualify for the playoffs for a team that played at least 70 games.
 They lost to the Red Wings in six games in the Division Semi-finals, including an embarrassing 8–0 defeat in Game 4.